CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Preparing-the-Environment.md

-# Module 1 – Preparing the Environment
+# Module 1 – Getting started with the Environment

-## Exercise 1: Log in to Azure Portal (as admin)
+## Exercise 1: Log in to Azure Portal

 ### Instructions

-1. On your browser a virtual machine (JumpVM) is loaded.
-Use this virtual machine throughout the workshop to perform the lab.
+1. On the left side of the screen, a virtual machine (JumpVM) is already loaded.
+You have to use this virtual machine throughout the workshop to perform the lab.
+If you are unable to view the Virtual Machine, check if the virtual machines are running by Navigating to the Virtual Machines tab on top right of the lab guide.
+Also, you can directly RDP into the Virtual Machine using the Details of labvm provided in the Environment Details tab.